-The accounting system consists of
+The accounting system consists of:

-- (i) pointers, flags and tables within SINTRAN - (ii) SINTRAN commands - (iii) files belonging to user SYSTEM - (iv) an RT program to provide RT accounting (option) - (v) a service program to manage the accounting files and to produce reports from the accounting data collected.
+- i) pointers, flags and tables within SINTRAN - ii) SINTRAN commands - iii) files belonging to user SYSTEM - iv) an RT-program to provide RT-accounting (option) and - v) a service program to manage the accounting files and to produce reports from the accounting data collected.

-It is the System Supervisor's responsibility to supervise the accounting system.
-(In the following information references to RT accounting can be ignored if your SINTRAN has not been generated with RT accounting.)
-The following files must be created:
+It is the system supervisor's responsibility to supervise the accounting system.
+(In the following information references to RT-accounting can be ignored if your SINTRAN has not been generated with RT-accounting.)
+The following files are used by the accounting routines in SINTRAN III and will be created and the correct access set by SINTRAN or the ACCOUNTING SERVICE PROGRAM as necessary.

 ACCOUNTS:DATA.
-This is an indexed file; its structure and contents are given in Table III.
+This is an indexed file; its structure and contents are given in TABLE III.

 PROJNAM:DATA.
-This is an indexed file; its structure and contents are given in Table I.
+This is an indexed file; its structure and contents are given in table I.

 RTPROJ:DATA.
-This is an indexed file; its structure and contents are given in Table II.
+This is an indexed file; its structure and contents are given in table II.

-Once these files have been created they should be given the access specified in the tables.
-Using the ACCOUNTS-SERVICE-PROGRAM, desired combinations of PROJECT NAME/PROJECT PASSWORD should be entered into PROJNAM:DATA and desired combinations of RT PROGRAM NAME/PROJECT NAME should be entered into RTPROJ:DATA.
-The System Supervisor should notify users of their PROJECT NAMES and PROJECT PASSWORDS.
+Using the ACCOUNTS-SERVICE-PROGRAM, desired combination of PROJECT NAME/PROJECT PASSWORD should be entered into PROJNAM:DATA and desired combinations of RT-PROGRAM NAME/PROJECT NAME should be entered into RTPROJ:DATA.
+The supervisor should notify users of their PROJECT-NAMES and PROJECT-PASSWORDS.

-should initialized Accounting be with the SINTRAN command @INIT-ACCOUNTING.
-After initialization accounting should be controlled by ®START-ACCOUNTING (preferably in the LOAD MODE file) and @STOP-ACCOUNTING.
+initialized SINTRAN Accounting should with the command be INIT-ACCOUNTING.
+After initialization, accounting should be controlled by @START-ACCOUNTING (preferably in LOAD MODE file) the and @STOP-ACCOUNTING.

-The accounting data accumulated in ACCOUNTS:DATA should be periodically dumped to the file AACCOUNTS:DATA using the ACCOUNTING-SERVICE-PROGRAM, which creates this file and the file AACCOUNTS:ISAM.
+The accounting data accumulated in ACCOUNTS:DATA should be periodically dumped to the file AACCOUNTS:DATA using the ACCOUNTING-SERVICE-PROGRAM, which will create this file and the file AACCOUNTS:ISAM.
 The ACCOUNTING-SERVICE-PROGRAM can be used to maintain the accounting file and also to produce accounting reports.